povio/openapi-codegen-cli/README.md

   --standalone                        Generate any missing supporting classes/types, e.g., REST client class, React Query type extensions, etc. (default: false)
   --baseUrl                           (Requires `--standalone`) Base URL for the REST client; falls back to the OpenAPI spec if not provided

-  # Command args designed specifically for use within our organization
-  --monorepo                         Configure output structure and imports adjusted for monorepo architecture
 ```

 #### Check command (checks if OpenAPI spec is compliant)